Ad-hoc Escalation Brief · Escalation · 27 May 2026

 Why does it matter?

 This reads as a citation event rather than a market verdict.
-The framing is reachable and correctable within the next 7–10 days before all four systems converge.
+The framing remains reachable in the near term; the recommended posture is measured observation, not reaction.

 What should we do?

-One short implementation-time benchmark this week, plus outreach to the two cited authors with verifiable rollout data.
-Re-run this brief in seven days.
+Monitor for persistence over the next seven days.
+One short implementation-time benchmark and quiet outreach to the two cited authors with verifiable rollout data are sufficient initial steps.
+Re-run this brief at the close of the observation window.

 Verified signals